iStock_4725677_LARGE.jpg

 Rocking, Gliding & Chopping

-Some cutting methods will require different motions for achieving the desired outcome.
+Some cutting methods will require different motions to achieve the desired outcome.

 Examples